 The official language of the conference is English.

-July 1st 2017.
-Deadline submission of abstracts.
+July 15th 2017.
+Deadline submission of abstracts has been extended from July 1st to July 15th.
 Please note the length of abstract is one page, size A4.

 September 1st 2017.
 Deadline for registration.